Here’s the dirt on what’s in our dirt

 Not all produce listed here will make it to market.
 Sometimes we find a new variety of seeds that we’re incredibly excited to grow in the hopes of getting it to market, only to fail for one (or more) of a variety of reasons.
 It happens.

-Spring crops: what we’re growing at Highlands Farm in 2025
+Spring crops: what we’re growing at Highlands Farm in 2026

 Green leaf lettuce: We grow several varieties of lettuce, including butterhead, merlot, and romaine.
+Our hope is to have these available April – June.

 Carrots: The bulk of our carrots are Glowstix, which come in purple, yellow, white, and orange varieties.
 We also grow standard orange and a purple hybrid carrot.